clydebarrow/esphome-docs-hugo/content/components/sensor/grove_gas_mc_v2.md

 The Grove Multichannel Gas Sensor V2 is a qualitative, not quantitative, sensor.
 This means values reported back are raw ADC values.
 Values are **not** in a common unit of measurement, such as PPM (parts per million).
-If you have known baseline readings for any of the gases, [sensor-filters](#sensor-filters) could be used to calibrate the raw readings.
+If you have known baseline readings for any of the gases, [Sensor Filters](#sensor-filters) could be used to calibrate the raw readings.

 {{< /note >}}
 {{< img src="grove-gas-mc-v2.png" alt="Image" caption="Grove Multichannel Gas Sensor V2" width="50.0%" class="center" >}}